-After more than a year on a vegan diet, I wholeheartedly agree with Scott's assessment, and it is in this spirit that I offer the resources below.
+After four years on a vegan diet, I wholeheartedly agree with Scott's assessment, and it is in this spirit that I offer the resources below.
 They have informed and inspired my journey, and I hope that you will find value in them too.

 A final thought.
 Though health was the impetus behind my exploration, environmental sustainability and animal welfare - the two other pillars of the vegan movement - quickly made a powerful and lasting impact on me as well.
 In fact, though I'm healthier, stronger, and faster than ever, when asked if I feel better on a vegan diet, I can honestly answer that I feel best knowing that I've positively contributed to our world on these two fronts.